EshaanAgg/web/src/content/blog/hft-interview.md

 ---
-title: "C++ (& Systems) Interview Questions"
+title: "Systems Interview at a HFT"
-description: Some tricky CPP (and other releated topics) questions that I have seen in interviews.
+description: A collection of all the questions I was asked in a C++ interview at a prominent HFT firm.
 pubDate: 2025-06-04
-updatedDate: 2025-06-05
+updatedDate: 2025-06-10
 requireLatex: true
 draft: false
 pinned: true
 tags: ["cpp", "2025"]
 ---

-Here are some C++ interview questions that I have encountered in system and software engineering interviews as a final year student, or fresh graduate.
-Some of these questions are from prominent HFT firms and Quants, while others are from some industry leaders in general software based firms.
-Hopefully, these will help you prepare for your interviews!

-In addition to these questions, I have been also asked multiple times to implement some common data structures, OS primitives or some scheduling problems, which I have covered in [my other blog](./../placements/write_your_own), so I won't be covering them here.
+I had the opportunity to interview at a prominent HFT firm in $2025$, and I was asked a variety of questions that tested my understanding of C++ and systems programming.
+I decided to compile all the questions that I was asked during the interview, not only from my interview, but also from the experiences of my peers who interviewed at the same firm, and online sources like Glassdoor and LeetCode.
+In addition to these questions, I also was asked some primitives or common OS problems from [my other blog](./../placements/write_your_own), so do brush up on those as well.

 <details>
 <summary> Table of Contents </summary>